 Concept for Section 7 Report - does the court have to follow recommendations?

 In proceedings involving children where the welfare of the child(ren) is in question, the court is able to order a report under Section 7 of the Children Act 1989.
-This is called a S7 Report.
-The Section 7 Report is usually written by a Children and Family Court Advisory and Support Service (CAFCASS) officer, although in some instances and where there is prior Local Authority involvement the Local Authority will write the report.
+This is called a Section 7 or a s7 report.
+The Section 7 report is usually written by a Children and Family Court Advisory and Support Service (CAFCASS) officer, although in some instances and where there is prior Local Authority involvement, the Local Authority will write the report.

 The court does not have to follow the recommendations of a Section 7 Report, but the court usually does take the recommendations into account when making its decisions – the author having been the Judge’s eyes and ears enabling them to make a decision.